ColinM1966/Climate-risk-screening-app/README.md

 The **Sabah Climate Risk Explorer** is an R Shiny application for screening climate hazards and sector impacts for user-defined areas of interest in Sabah, Malaysia.

-Users will be able to upload or draw an area, select climate variables, choose a scenario and time period, run raster-based analysis, view results on an interactive map, and download summary outputs.
+Users will be able to upload or draw an area, select climate variables, choose a scenario and time period, run raster-based analysis, ~~view results on an interactive map~~, and download summary outputs.

 ## Prototype scope